MaterSim/PyXtal/doc/Others.rst

     print(c1)

-One advantage of using the smile string is that one can also specify the desired torsions
+Using the smile string, one can specify the desired torsions

 .. code-block:: Python